 Top places to visit in Galway, according to a local!
 From a cup of tea to kicking walls, this is what the City of the Tribes is all about.

 It’s the only city on the Wild Atlantic Way and next year it’s set to become the European Capital of Culture.
-Galway is a small city on the west coast of Ireland which consistently punches well above its weight and should be a “must-see” destination on any trip to the Emerald Isle.
+Galway is a small city on the west coast of Ireland that consistently punches well above its weight and should be a “must-see” destination on any trip to the Emerald Isle.

 Visitors to the City of the Tribes are consistently amazed by the sheer variety of entertainment on offer and energetic nightlife to be found in a city that has only about 80,000 inhabitants, but during the peak tourist season, it feels like so much more.

 People love Galway for its bustling streets, its colorful characters, and entertainers, its thriving pub scene, but above all the friendliness of its people.
 It was voted the “friendliest city in the world” by a New York-based magazine two years ago – and who are we to argue!